ubhyl-debug/course-data-stories/DataStory/Data_Story.md

 # Introduction/Motivation

+In Washington D. C. at Donald Trumps inauguration for his second US presidency on January 20, 2025, businessman and political figure Elon Musk made a salute, twice, that is illegal in Germany.
+Musk's gesture falls under the Anti-Defamation League (ADL)'s definition of a Nazi salute.
+[TBC]

 On the night February 27, 1933, the Reichstag burned, and Germany was in the midst of election campaigns for the upcoming vote in early March.
 Police and fire department officials identified the cause of the fire as arson, and the search for culprits began.
 The Reichspolizei arrested a young Dutch bricklayer (Marinus van der Lubbe), who confessed during interrogation, while one of the most influential parties at that time (the NSDAP) suspected a communist conspiracy.
 On February 28, President Hindenburg, at Hitler’s urging, issued the Reichstag Fire Decree, which suspended civil liberties and laid the groundwork for mass arrests and repressive measures primarily against communists and their organizations.
 These included the arrest of Reichstag member Ernst Torgler of the Kommunistische Partei Deutschlands (KPD).
 Torgler surrendered himself to the police, against the will of the KPD party leadership.

 The reporting in newspapers of that time on the arrest of Torgler differed significantly.
 NSDAP-aligned newspapers, such as the Hamburger Tageblatt, presented Ernst Torgler as a key suspect in the Reichstag fire, citing alleged eyewitness testimonies and framing his arrest as proof of communist involvement.
 By casting the communists as an immediate threat, the NSDAP sought to boost its own popularity and rally public support behind its policies.
 In contrast, newspapers closely connected to left-leaning parties, such as the Sozialdemokrat, focused more on the repression of communists and their organizations.
 Furthermore, the Sozialdemokrat criticized the involvement of the NSDAP organizations SA and SS within the Reichspolizei.
 From these differing reports, it is possible to derive an impression of a newspaper’s stance toward the NSDAP.